airo-ugent/airo-mono/airo-blender/docs/tutorials/01_the_python_api/README.md

 ```
 This should launch Blender again and show the default scene with the cube moved up by 5 meters.

-> The `-P` option in the command above tells Blender to execute the python script.
+> :pencil: The `-P` option in the command above tells Blender to execute the python script.
 Without it, blender will try, unsuccessfully, to open it as a `.blend` file.

 Now we can start editing this file and build a more complex scene.